8 Tips to Prepare You for Visiting the Philippines

 - Paalam.
 Farewell

 The Filipino people mainly practice the Christian religion.
-Did you know 80% of the Philippine population are Christian?
-This is due to the fact that Spain had a big impact upon the filipino people.
+Did you know that 80% of the Philippine population is Christian?
+This is because Spain had an impact on the Filipino people.
 11% practice Islam and other beliefs and religions comprise the last 9% of the population.

 Filipinos use various materials to create sound.
 They also sing vocally in groups for festival celebrations.
 Settlers from Spain introduced instruments such as the ukulele, trumpet, drums, and violin.
-Most music is contemporary, however they also write there own songs based on real life events.
+Most music is contemporary; however, they also write their songs based on real-life events.